SimonRafferty/Arduino-Claude-Bridge/README.md

 ## Troubleshooting

 ### "Arduino CLI not found"
+- **If using local method:** Make sure `arduino-cli.exe` is in the same folder as `start.bat`
-- Make sure Arduino CLI is installed and in your PATH
+- **If using PATH method:** Make sure Arduino CLI is installed and in your PATH
+- Try double-clicking `arduino-cli.exe` directly to test it
 - Restart Command Prompt after PATH changes
-- Try running `arduino-cli version` in Command Prompt
+- For local method: Right-click `arduino-cli.exe` → Properties → Unblock if downloaded from internet

 ### "No boards detected"
 - Check USB cable connection